KashmikaT/InfoSec-by-FreeCodeCamp/README.md

 Browsers pre-resolve domain names for links in a page before the user clicks them.
 While this improves performance, it can lead to:

 Increased DNS queries, causing unnecessary network load.
 Privacy risks, as eavesdroppers can infer visited pages.
 Incorrect analytics, since some links appear "visited" when they are not.
 Solution: Use helmet.dnsPrefetchControl() to disable DNS prefetching and prevent leaking browsing behavior.

+By default, browsers cache web pages, which can cause users to see outdated versions of your website even after an updatUse helmet.noCache() to disable client-side caching.